World Bank Vice President, Human Developmenttwitter.com/intent/[email protected]_WBhttps://www.linkedin.com/in/annette-dixon-241278175/

-Born in Palmerston North, New Zealand, Annette holds a Master of Public Policy in Politics, Economics and Law from Victoria University in Wellington.
+Born in New Zealand, Annette holds a Master of Public Policy.
 She was also awarded the Harkness Fellowship in Health Policy and Management at the George Washington University in 1994-1995.